 “I was asked if I had a pistol to shoot the Bishop with; to which I replied, ‘that I did not mean to injure the man, although I considered they all deserved shooting, being blind leaders of the blind, consequently both must fall into the ditch.’ […] They asked me … would I really have shot the Bishop?
 I replied ‘it depended upon circumstances, I would ask him some questions out of the Creed and if he did not answer me satisfactorily, as to his conversion, and the evidence of the Spirit, he must be branded as a deceiver of the people’.
 For this I was sentenced to be confined in a mad-house for life”.

 For a time he was well cared for in Norton Asylum.
-Keepers of asylums were not trained staff – they were considered as ‘menials’ or servants but in reality they had significant authority over, and responsibility for, their patients.
+Keepers of asylums were not trained staff – they were considered as ‘menials’ or servants but in reality they had significant authority over and responsibility for their patients.
 For some this burden was too great.
 Martin’s keeper was often drunk and erratic and he took to beating Martin with a stick; at other times he chained him to his bed and deprived him of food.
 Martin received a head-injury which may have compounded his other mental health problems – he possibly received it during his time in Norton.
 The people of Norton heard of Martin’s terrible treatment and they arranged for him to be moved to Gateshead; again his fortunes were mixed – for a time he was valued and appreciated, but his insistence on prayer and preaching among the patients led to tensions with his keepers.
 One day he wandered off from the asylum (amazingly he had been given a set of keys) and was ‘recaptured’ and permanently shackled.
 He escaped again, this time for good, and settled in York.

 Throughout his life Martin had vivid dreams.
 One dream recurred so often that he included it in his autobiography:

 He saw black clouds hovering over Britain and an angelic-being firing arrows into the door of York Minster.
 Taking this dream as a sign from God, Martin stole into the Minster on the 1st of February 1829 and set fire to the carved medieval wooden choir.
 It was completely destroyed, together with the pulpit and screen; the fire was so fierce that it melted the lead roof.
 Martin walked (and rode in a coal cart) back to Hexham where he was caught at Codlaw Hill on the 4th of February.
 He was taken to the House of Correction and secured in a first-floor cell.
-Although some of the lean-to buildings and annexe were later bulldozed, much of the structure of the House of Correction survives and is now managed by Museums Northumberland.
+Although some of the walls and annexe were later bulldozed, much of the structure of the House of Correction survives and is now managed by Museums Northumberland.
 It is probable that the cell that housed Martin is part of the remaining block.

 William Stainthorpe, the sheriff’s officer, and John Leigh, the keeper at Hexham, were integral to Martin’s trial at York.
 Leigh discovered items that connected Martin to the arson during his discussions with the prisoner and Stainthorpe recorded Martin’s confession.